 When I was small, I witnessed my first example of the results when you develop resilience, in an unusual way.
 My parents had a part of our garden tarmacked over.
 I can still remember my mother’s delight when the spring crocuses pushed through the tarmac to flower year after year.
 Whenever I think of our own resilience and ability to shine through adversity, I think of the hardiness of those delicate little flowers.

 Like me, you know that in order to be successful in life and business you have to develop resilience.
 You are probably quite adept at being resilient in most parts of your life.
 A friend of mine has this saying whenever things get tough.
 “It’s character building.”
 A bit of a clique, but unless you give up, that’s precisely what challenges do; build character.
 I used to think she was being harsh until I grew up enough to realise that it’s more loving and kind not to reinforce a victim mentality.
-The problem with believing you are a victim is that it strips you of all power, and any hope of reclaiming yourself.
+The problem with believing you are a victim is that it strips you of all power and any hope of reclaiming yourself.
 You develop resilience when you refuse to be a victim.

-In his book the “The Happiness Advantage” Shawn Achor describes a number of principles of positive psychology.
+In his book, the “The Happiness Advantage” Shawn Achor describes a number of principles of positive psychology.
 One of which is about “Falling up”.
-Wherein he describes the psychological process of “Posttraumatic Growth” defined as “positive psychological change experienced as a result of the struggle with highly challenging life circumstances”[i]
+Wherein he describes the psychological process of “Posttraumatic Growth”.
+Defined as “positive psychological change experienced as a result of the struggle with highly challenging life circumstances.

 Achor describes three paths we can take following crisis or adversity.
 The first is to end where you start; no change results.
 The second path leads to further negative consequences; you end up worse off.
-The third path is the one that we should focus on, and that is using the crisis or negative event to grow and emerge “stronger, and more capable than before the fall”[ii].
-I don’t know about you, but I know which path I prefer.
+The third path is the one that we should focus on, and that is using the crisis or negative event to grow and emerge “stronger, and more capable than before the fall.
+It is the third path which requires us to develop resilience.

 If you are faced with a challenging situation at work or even at home, there are a number of ways of refocusing your attention and efforts to help you and your team (or family) get through.